 Bonnie Noel Devlin has built her reputation as a strategic and creative thinker, a dynamic trainer, an accomplished manager and a results-oriented leader.
-She brings all those skills, 35 years of experience, and her passion for the pivotal role education plays in transforming people’s lives to her role as one of WASHBURN & MCGOLDRICK’S principals.
+She brings all those skills, 40 years of experience, and her passion for the pivotal role education plays in transforming people’s lives to her role as one of WASHBURN & MCGOLDRICK’S managing principals and co-owners.

-Among her current clients are Denison University, Illinois Institute of Technology, The Catholic University of America , Ohio Wesleyan University, Davidson College, the Smithsonian Institution, the Booth School of Business at the University of Chicago, Vanderbilt University, and the University of Richmond.
+Among her current clients are Davidson College, Denison University, Illinois Institute of Technology, Ohio Wesleyan University, Rollins College, Syracuse University, The Catholic University of America, The University of Chicago Booth School of Business, The University System of Maryland, and the University of Richmond.

 Before joining the firm in 2008, Bonnie served Lehigh University for eight years as Vice President for Advancement.
 She led a staff of 75 and planned and launched Shine Forever, Lehigh’s $500 million comprehensive campaign that concluded in 2009.
 Prior to joining Lehigh, Bonnie served the University of Pennsylvania for 14 years.